my-dev-post/hack-React-DoctorzBook/README.md

+# DoctorzBook with Pangea Integration

+I was trying the DoctorzBook app recently.
+I came to know about Pangea and decided to add some Pangea services into this booking app.
+There are two parts in the app: the server and client.

+# Running the server

+You can run the server using nodejs version 16 and above.
+Follow the following steps after git cloning the rep:

+1. cd server
+2. yarn install
+3. yarn start

+# Running the client

+As for running the client, I encountered several issues with the later version of nodejs.
+At the end, I managed to run the client using nodejs version 12.x.
+Before following the instructions below, you may need to increase the heap if there is the heap out of memory issue.

+1. cd client
+2. yarn install
+3. yarn start

+As a side note, I use pm2 process manager to manage the server and client processes.

+>>> below the line is the original content of the repo <<<

 # DoctorzBook

 DoctorzBook is a real-time appointments booking application where user can book appointments with doctors from the convenience of their homes.
 This application provides user with a very intuitive user experience and try to make appointments process as easy as it can get.